jadentheprogrammer06/bash_ping-to-text/README.md

-# bash_ping-to-text "PING TO TEXT version 1.2" & "TRACEROUTE TO TEXT version 1.2"
+# "PING TO TEXT version 1.2.2" & "TRACEROUTE TO TEXT version 1.2.2" for Linux-based OS.
 ***Includes ping-to-text and traceroute-to-text scripts.***

 *Made by jadentheprogrammer06 on github*